liquiidio/UnityPluginSuiteGitbook/custom/installation.md

 1. Installing the package via Unity's Package Manager (UPM) in the editor (recommended).
 2. Importing the .unitypackage which you can download [here](https://github.com/orgs/liquiidio/packages?repo_name=UniversalAuthenticatorLibrarySharp).
 (TODO!
 Get final URL)
 3. Manually add the files from the repo.
-4. Installing it via NuGet. (for Standard .NET users)

 #### 1. Installing via Unity Package Manager (UPM).